 3. Since you can't insert an image placeholder in a Google Slides master layout, insert a text box in your template.
 Include instructions on how the space is to be used:

 For step-by-step instructions on how to add an image to a Google Slides presentation, study:

-4. Continue adding slides and applying master layouts and sample text to template slides until your Google Slides template is done.
+4. Continue adding slides and applying master layouts and sample text until your Google Slides template is done.

 Step 4.
 Use the New Google Slides Template

 Once you've completed your template, you're ready to use it.
 Do this by modifying the template example to create an actual presentation.

 1. Make a copy of the template using the File > Make a copy option on the main menu.

 2. Rename the copy so you don't overwrite over your template.

 3. Right-click on any sample slides you want to use more than once and click Copy to duplicate it.
 Delete any template slides you don't need to use.